- Planning Policy

 The Local Plan (part 1 and part 2), as a whole when adopted will replace the existing 2004 Local Plan

 The timescale for the preparation of the Local Plan is set out in the Local Development Scheme (LDS).

-To measure progress with achieving planning objectives (as set out in the Local Plan) completed development is monitored and reported in the Annual Monitoring Report (AMR) and land availability and supply is monitored and reported in the Strategic Housing Land Availability Assessment (SHLAA).
+To measure progress with achieving planning objectives (as set out in the Local Plan) completed development is monitored and reported in the Authority Monitoring Report (AMR) and land availability and supply is monitored and reported in the Strategic Housing Land Availability Assessment (SHLAA).